How To Succeed in Online Classes During the COVID-19 Pandemic

 Your home may not look like campus, but you are still in college.
-Your “15-hour” course load still requires 15 hours per week of “in class” instruction, plus 30ish hours of studying, researching, and writing, whether you are physically on campus or not.
+Your 15-hour course load still requires 15 hours per week of “in-class” instruction, plus roughly 30 hours of studying, researching, and writing, whether you are physically on campus or not.
 Because you’re at home, there’s a lot of potential for distractions, so you’ll need to focus on staying focused to stay on track.

 To concentrate on schoolwork, set aside a workspace and create a study schedule, just as you would if you were on campus.
 “Making your dining table double as a desk for the day is one way to create a dedicated space to ‘attend’ classes,” suggests Michelle Boucher, a chemistry professor at Utica College.
 You could even take a lap or two around your apartment or house as a way of “walking to class.”
 It will help get you into the headspace needed to focus and study.

 John Kirk, associate professor of chemistry at Carthage College in Kenosha, WI, says another good way to keep focused is to use a calendar app to schedule blocks of time in your day for class, studying, etc. “Google Calendar works well, as I’m sure others do,” he advises.

 You want to make sure that you attend live online lectures or use time you would normally be in class to watch lecture recordings.
 In addition, active participation in online discussions and study groups will help you keep up with learning content and your assignments.
 “Look at what you have to do for the whole week and divide it up into manageable blocks for each day,” advises Amanda Carroll, chemistry professor at Tennessee Tech.